Solar that works in the shade

 The patent-pending device is currently competing in the Department of Energy’s American-Made Challenge for hardware.

 Optivolt said its product represents the next generation of solar panels.
 It points to the history of solar optimization, saying that the 2000s were focused on reducing macro-scale balance of system losses in large solar facilities, and the 2010s saw the rise in maximum power point tracking (MPPT), with module-level optimization being built into panels to boost production.
-Now, Optivolt believes that sub-module optimization represents “the next big frontier for PV.”
+Now, Optivolt is introducing sub-module optimization, perhaps a new phase in the advancement of solar.

 “If you assume the global solar install base was shaded an average of just 1% with a 5% standard deviation, 225 terawatt-hours of energy production was untapped in 2021 due to the limits of today’s solar technology.” said Rohit Kalyanpur, founder and chief executive of Optivolt.
 “This represents roughly $29B in electricity generation and 11.2 billion kg of carbon emission offsets that went uncaptured.
 That’s just a conservative estimate, the real figure could be much higher.”